 Is a DWI a Felony?

-Generally, a New York Driving While Intoxicated (DWI) will be charged as a misdemeanor.
+Generally, a New York Driving While Intoxicated (DWI) will be charged as an unclassified misdemeanor.
 A driver who commits a DWI within ten years of a previous DWI or DWI related conviction or convictions (other than for the traffic infraction of Driving While Ability Impaired by Alcohol, DWAI) can generally be charged with a felony DWI.
 The “Class” of the felony depends on the number of prior convictions, as well as the time frame in which they occurred.
 In addition, relatively new regulations at the Department of Motor Vehicles may prevent the re-licensure of individuals with multiple Alcohol Related Driving Incidents.

 The following are other ways you can get charged for a felony DWI: